TV Tropes Needs Your Help

 - The Digital Worlds of the Digimon franchise are almost always portrayed as this (the big exception being that of Digimon Tamers, which had a very different structure).
 Thinking back, this is exactly what should be expected in a digital universe.
 After all it may very well have gotten its strange geography from video games.

-- On Grand Line, there're 4 different kinds of islands - Spring, Summer, Autumn and Winter Islands.
+- One Piece: On Grand Line, there're 4 different kinds of islands - Spring, Summer, Autumn and Winter Islands.
 Obviously, that (partly) explains the ridiculously unpredictable weather changes.
 It also causes that Drum/Sakura Kingdom and Alabasta Kingdom to be neighbour countries.
+Played straight with Punk Hazard that has ice on one side and lava on another.
+It was caused by the battle between Admirals Akainu and Aokiji.

 - A minor example in With Strings Attached is the Poison Swamp in Goblin Valley; John immediately pegs it as artificial, noting that the land should have been much too dry for a swamp.

-- The film Return to Oz features the Deadly Desert being right smack-dab next to a thick lush forest.
+- Return to Oz features the Deadly Desert being right smack-dab next to a thick lush forest.
 This is a carry-over from the original Oz books; see below under Literature.

 - In the comedy Caveman, one character gets swept by a river that is situated in an arid prehistoric landscape and ends up in a "Nearby Ice Age".